DakshMathur1/DakshMathur1/README.md

 I enjoy solving complex, time-sensitive problems, which has led me to excel in numerous Datathons, Hackathons, and Case Competitions over the past few years.
 I completed my first internship as an Algorithmic Trading Intern in Singapore, where I back-tested & engineered automated live-trading algorithms for deployment in the financial market.

-I am now seeking Fall 2025 Co-op opportunities in Data Analytics/Data Science or Software Development, ideally within the Data, Fintech, and Technology sectors.
+I am now seeking Fall 2025 Co-op opportunities in Data Analytics/Data Science or Software Development, ideally within the Data, Fintech, or Technology sectors.

 - 🔭 I’m currently working on myself!
 - 💬 Ask me about anything!